Spam Settings Explained

 Some users might need different spam filter levels, filtering turned forward only, or to manage their own filter settings.

 Most users probably want all categories of spam filtered aggressively.
 Your Sales team, however, might want lenient filtering of Commercial Offers, so potential leads aren’t wrongly identified as spam.
 You might place [email protected] in an account where the spam slider is adjusted to a less aggressive trigger point.

 This feature has a wide range of setting (2 – 22) which endeavor to meet the needs of all users.
 It is possible to manage your users’ Spam trigger threshold by adjusting this slider to a trigger level more closely to their needs.
 The range includes:

 - Standard: 6 – 8

 - Very Loose: 15 – 22

-Within each of these ranges is a fine tuning range to keep detection in as small steps of increment that is required to detect and manage modern sophisticated botnets.
-Spam sliders and adjustments of trigger levels are available per user and Per organisation.
+Within each of these ranges is a fine-tuning range to keep detection in as small steps of the increment that is required to detect and manage modern sophisticated botnets.
+Spam sliders and adjustments of trigger levels are available per user and per organization.
 (The lower the trigger level, the more spam is stopped.
 The higher the trigger level, the less we stop spam.)